jtroi26/finaltest-branch28-oct26-2023-main/readme.md

-branch 26 - updated controller for teacher login, and added inputfield for teacherlogin branch 27 - updated login controller on github branch 28 - updated readme

-branch 33 - teacher create admin
-branch 34 - teacher index page
-branch 35 - teacher details page
+branch 26 - updated controller for teacher login, and added inputfield for teacherlogin branch 27 - updated login controller on github branch 28 - updated readme branch 29 - createad a console.log to verify the data that needs to be placed in the form branch 30 - create teacher account for admin branch 31 - create-department for admin branch 32 - index page for admin-departments branch 33 - teacher create admin branch 34 - teacher index page branch 35 - teacher details page